pkic/pkic.org/content/events/2023/pqc-conference-amsterdam-nl/_index.md

       description: |
         As quantum computing revolutionizes the cybersecurity landscape, this session delves into the European perspective on governance and regulation in the era of Post-Quantum Cryptography.

-        In this presentation, the European Union Agency for Cybersecurity (ENISA) will discuss the EU approach to safeguarding critical digital infrastructure, data, and communications through the adoption of post-quantum cryptography as the default cryptographic standard.
+        In this presentation, we will discuss the EU approach to safeguarding critical digital infrastructure, data, and communications through the adoption of post-quantum cryptography as the default cryptographic standard.
 The session will offer insights into collaborative efforts across European nations and outline the roadmap for navigating the quantum future.
       track: Governance
       speakers:
         - ENISA